foldl/chatllm.cpp/README.md

 python3 convert.py -i path/to/model -l path/to/lora/model -o quantized.bin
 ```

-Note: Appropriately, only HF format is supported; Format of the generated `.bin` files is different from the one (GGUF) used by `llama.cpp`.
+Note: Appropriately, only HF format is supported (with a few exceptions); Format of the generated `.bin` files is different from the one (GGUF) used by `llama.cpp`.

 ### Build